bitcoinorghk/bitcoinhk.github.io/_posts/2017-08-27-hong-kong-bitcoin-regulation.md

 #### Notes

 This post was written by Leonhard Weese, and for obvious reasons does not constitute legal advise.
-For corrections, suggestions and consulting inquiries contact the author via [@LeoAW](https://twitter.com/leoaw) or leo (at) bitcoinhk (dot) hk
+For corrections, suggestions and inquiries contact the author via [@LeoAW](https://twitter.com/leoaw) or leo (at) bitcoinhk (dot) hk